Do travel insurance providers check medical records?

 It might be fair for your travel insurance provider to alter your contract – as long as they can provide evidence to support what they’re doing and why.

-They may want further details from your medical records.
-They might also want to confirm aspects of your medical history if you make a claim, for example, for a claim for cancellation because of your illness.
+A provider may also want further details from your medical records, or want to confirm aspects of your medical history if you make a claim, for example, for cancellation because of your illness.

 Looking for a quote?